Historical

 The overall connectivity via road network is quite good as well.
 Frequent public and private buses are available.
 Also, if you belong to neighbouring states or cities, you can easily enjoy a road trip via your personal motor vehicle.
 Thus, if you are planning a road trip then it would prove to be a convenient experience for you.

-Q. Where is Kurukshetra located?
+Q. Where is Kurukshetra War Ground now?

 Q. What are the main tourist attractions in Kurukshetra?